 To determine potential impacts on health and economic indicators, in 2018, researchers modeled five potential scenarios of how lowering the BAC level from 0.08% to 0.05% may affect alcohol-impaired driving.
 One scenario assumed that lowering the BAC to 0.05% would follow the changes seen in the U.S. after lowering the BAC from 0.10% to 0.08%.
 If similar impacts occurred, the model suggested that 1,281 lives would be saved and 48,000 injuries would be prevented, with a 13% to 16% decrease in alcohol-impaired driving crashes.
-However, the authors stated that these "public health gains could [only] be achieved by an optimal response [in driver behavior] to a change in [alcohol-impaired driving] policy" and "the scenarios do not reflect realistic changes in [alcohol-impaired driving] policy at this time.
-Depending on the scenario, the authors found wide variation in potential impacts on alcohol-impaired driving fatalities, injuries, and costs, further suggesting that the benefits of lowering the BAC are dependent on driver compliance and behavior.
+However, the authors stated that these "public health gains could [only] be achieved by an optimal response [in driver behaviors] to a change in [alcohol-impaired driving] policy" and "the scenarios do not reflect realistic changes in [alcohol-impaired driving] policy at this time."
+Depending on the scenario, the authors found wide variation in potential impacts on alcohol-impaired driving fatalities, injuries, and costs, further suggesting that the benefits of lowering the BAC are dependent on driver compliance and behaviors.
+The suggesting that the benefits of lowering the BAC are dependent on driver compliance and behaviors.

 NHTSA evaluated two datasets to determine the impact of Utah's 0.05% BAC per se law on crash and driver measures.
 State-level data from the Utah Transportation and Public Safety Crash Data Initiative from January 1, 2010, to December 31, 2019, showed "reductions for almost all of the crash- and driver-level measures...there were fewer crashes and lower alcohol involvement...for the 21 months after the law passed, and the 12 months after it went into effect, compared to what would be expected based on statistical projections from the baseline period."
 Based on national FARS data from the same period, "the fatal crash rate reduction from 2016 to 2019 in Utah was 19.8%, and the fatality rate reduction was 18.3%" compared to a reduction of 5.6% and 5.9% (respectively) in the U.S. State data from Utah showed a significant reduction (8.9% decrease) in alcohol positive crashes per 100 million vehicle miles travelled.
-Data also showed that crashes involving at least one driver with a BAC level of 0.05% or higher decreased 13.7%, and crashes involving a driver with a BAC level of 0.08% or higher decreased 13.7%, and crashes involving a driver with a BAC level of 0.15% or higher decreased by 9.1%.
+Data also showed that crashes involving at least one driver with a BAC level of 0.05% or higher decreased 14.7%, crashes involving a driver with a BAC level of 0.08% or higher decreased 13.7%, and crashes involving a driver with a BAC level of 0.15% or higher decreased by 9.1%.
+Based on these data, NHTSA concluded that, "passage of the [0.05% BAC] per se law had demonstrably positive impacts on highway safety in Utah."